 For the prevailing method of treatment, by means of compensating lenses, very little was ever claimed except that these contrivances neutralized the effects of the various conditions for which they were prescribed, as a crutch enables a lame man to walk.
-It has also been believed that they sometimes checked the progress of these conditions; but every ophthalmologist now knows that their usefulness for this purpose, if any, is very limited, and in the case of myopia (shortsight), Dr. Sidler-Huguenin of Zurich, in
+It has also been believed that they sometimes checked the progress of these conditions; but every ophthalmologist now knows that their usefulness for this purpose, if any, is very limited.
+In the case of myopia3 (shortsight), Dr. Sidler-Huguenin of Zurich, in a striking paper recently pub-

-Report of the Provost Marshal General to the Secretary of War on the First Draft under the Selective Service Act, D17.
+1 Report of the Provost Marshal General to the Secretary of War on the First Draft under the Selective Service Act, 1917.

-Second Report of the Provost Marshal General to the Secretary of War on the Operations of the Selective Service System to December 20, 1918.
+2 Second Report of the Provost Marshal General to the Secretary of War on the Operations of the Selective Service System to December 20, 1918.

-From the Greek myein, to close, and ops, the eye; literally a condition in which the subject closes the eye, or blinks.
+3 From the Greek myein, to close, and ops, the eye; literally a condition in which the subject closes the eye, or blinks.

-a striking paper recently published, expresses the opinion that neither glasses nor any method now at our command is of any use in preventing either the progress of the error of refraction, or the development of the very serious complications with which it is often associated.
+lished,1 expresses the opinion that glasses and all methods now at our command are "of but little avail" in preventing either the progress of the error of refraction, or the development of the very serious complications with which it is often associated.